When beer and wine almost made it into Ontario corner stores

 In 1985, the Ontario Liberals promised they would make beer and wine available in Ontario corner stores if elected.

-"Many owners of small stores say that would create more business," said CBC reporter Susan Ormiston.
+"Many owners of small stores say that would create more business," said CBC reporter Susan Ormiston, reporting for CBC in March 1985.
 "And consumers have long argued for it."

 A man on the street agreed the option was long overdue.